jth0024/one-config/README.md

 # one-config

-A single source of configuration for your server and browser code.
+One config file for your server and browser code.

 ## Installation